MichaelRais/DARMa/README.md

 # Reference Documents
 <ul>
 <li>Conceptual class diagram:  'reference/DARMa-class-diag_v2.2.jpg'
-<li>Benchmark results:  'reference/20150525_benchmark-results.txt'
+<li>Benchmark results:  'reference/20150526_benchmark-results.txt'
 <li>Demo script screenshot:  'reference/demoScriptScreenshot.tiff'
 </ul>

 # Benchmark Summary
 <ul>
-<li>A series of 10 tests (on my 2012 MBP) split in two groups indicates ~47,000 gets per second.
-This is a bit better than expected, since DARMa does not aim to compete with Memcached or Redis; only to stand as a gateway abstraction.
-Regardless, more benchmarking would be useful to see how it scales.
+<li>A series of 20 tests (on my 2012 MBP) split in two groups indicates 45,000 gets per second on recordsets from 10 to 1,000,000 records.
+Results come from a narrow QA case, but are better than expected as DARMa does not aim to compete with Memcached or Redis; only to stand as a gateway abstraction.
+Also noted 5x data footprint expansion from filesize to RAM - something to come back to.
 </ul>

 # API methods: